spectrocloud/librarium/content/docs/04.5-devx/07-palette-virtual-clusters.md

 2. Select the `Palette Virtual Clusters` from the left ribbon menu, click `+ Palette Virtual Clusters,` and provide the following information to the app creation wizard.
-   * Select the Cluster Group: From the available host cluster group, select the cluster group to host the new sandbox cluster.
+   * Select the Cluster Group: From the available host cluster group, select the cluster group to host the new PVC.
-   * Palette virtual cluster name: Provide a custom sandbox cluster name or go with the default name.
+   * Palette virtual cluster name: Provide a custom PVC name or go with the default name.
    * Provide the resource limit in terms of CPU, memory, and storage.

  <br />